pyrustic/setupinit/docs/modules/content/setupinit/content/functions.md

-**Return Value:** ['Returns a dict.', 'The keys of the dict are the canonical names of the required files.', 'The values are filenames as they should be if these files exist.', 'Example: {"setup_cfg": "/path/to/filename/that/should/exist", ...}']
+**Return Value:** Returns a dict.
+The keys of the dict are the canonical names of the required files.
+The values are filenames as they should be if these files exist.
+Example: {"setup_cfg": "/path/to/filename/that/should/exist", ...}

 [Back to Top](#module-overview)